 Career change books and resources

-The online resources and books below are based on the same premise as the career coaching programme I use – start with getting clear about what you want from your work, then see what’s the best match for you.
+These online resources and books are based on the same premise as the career coaching programme I use – start with getting clear about what you want from your work, explore your options and then you can judge which career direction is the best match for you.

-Cheap and cheerful way to find out your personality type using the grand-daddy of all personality profiles, Myers Briggs.
-Visit www.personalitypage.com
+A free but detailed report on your personality type, using the grand-daddy of all personality profiles, Myers Briggs www.16personalities.com

 Details what each of the Myers Briggs personality types needs for their work to be fulfilling.
 Also includes interesting case studies of people explaining why their work feels like the right match for their type.